 Good credit is important for your financial health, and Borrowell can help you take a turn for the better.
 Sign up for Borrowell to get your credit score and credit report for free!Sign up

 While each bank sets its own prime rate, the big five — Bank of Montreal (BMO), Bank of Nova Scotia (Scotiabank), Canadian Imperial Bank of Commerce (CIBC), Royal Bank of Canada (RBC) and Toronto-Dominion Bank (TD) — usually have the same number.

 That’s because the prime rate is heavily influenced by the BoC’s “policy interest rate.”
-It’s also known as the “target for the overnight rate,” because that’s what major banks charge for one-day loans between themselves.
+It’s also known as the “target for the overnight rate,” because that’s what major banks charge each other for one-day loans.

 When the BoC raises the overnight rate, it becomes more expensive for banks to borrow money.
 So they raise their respective prime rates to cover the added costs by pulling in higher interest from you.

-When the BoC drops the overnight rate, banks usually lower their prime rates by the same amount — but there are some notable exceptions, like in 2015.
+When the BoC drops the overnight rate, banks usually lower their prime rates by the same amount — but there are some notable exceptions, as in 2015.

 |Date||Prime Rate||Target for the Overnight Rate|

 Get a $25 bonus when you open and fund your first Wealthsimple Investment account* (min. $500 initial deposit).
 Trade and Cash accounts are not eligible.
 Sign up now to take advantage of this special offer.Get started